zhaojj2209/tp/docs/DeveloperGuide.md

 ##### Overview

-The add bookmark transactions feature allows users to add bookmark transactions into the FinanceTracker.
+The add bookmark transactions feature allows users to add bookmark transactions into the `FinanceTracker`.
-Each new bookmark transaction must have the data fields Title, Amount, and Category.
+Each new bookmark transaction must have the data fields `Title`, `Amount`, and `Category`.

 Below is the class diagram of the components involved in the add transactions feature.